kepasw/alx-system_engineering-devops/README.md

+#!/bin/bash
-this directory is about shell basics
+This repo is about shell basics